My shins hurt when I run. Have I got shin splints?

 What causes it?

-Stress on the Tibia, or shin bone, can be caused by repetitive impact or excessive bending stress caused by overtraining, insufficient cushioning in the shoe, running repetitively on hard surfaces, or tightness in key muscles which attach to the tibia such as the calf or the extensor muscles at the front of the leg.
+Stress on the Tibia, or shin bone, can be caused by repetitive impact or excessive bending stress on the tibia caused by overtraining, insufficient cushioning in the shoe, running repetitively on hard surfaces, or tightness in muscles which attach to the tibia such as the calf or the extensor muscles at the front of the leg.
+A narrow running gait, or crossover gait, can increase bending stress on the tibia so it is worth having your running style assessed to identify any movement patterns which may be contributing to tibia stress.

 There are many other causes of shin pain, such as muscle strains at the front of the leg or even a stress fracture.
-Your Podiatrist can help by correctly diagnosing the cause of your shin pain and designing a treatment plan to reduce pain and strengthen the muscles around the tibia so it is better able to tolerate the high loads associated with running.
+At Active Podiatry we can help by diagnosing the cause of your shin pain and designing a treatment plan to reduce pain and strengthen the muscles around the tibia, so it is better able to tolerate the high loads associated with running.
+This may involve gait retraining following a running assessment together with conditioning exercises to increase flexibility and strengthen any areas of weakness.
+Laser therapy is effective at reducing inflammation and pain, while Orthotics or taping may be helpful as a temporary measure to reduce loads through the Tibia while it is recovering.

 I have a small favour to ask you.